guitargeek/PolJonasSnake/README.md

 PolJonasSnake
 =============

-Snake Game for the Basys2 Board
+Snake Game for the Basys2 Board by Digilent with a Spartan3E FPGA by Xilinx.
+Devetoped in the context of the Electronics for Physicists course at ETHZ.

 ### Remember the commands for git